Donciop/Discord-Servers-Helper/README.md

 ## Tech used

 - [Discord.py](https://github.com/Rapptz/discord.py) - A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+- [Discord.interactions](https://discord-py-slash-command.readthedocs.io/en/latest/index.html) - a Python library for the Discord Artificial Programming Interface (used for slash commands).
 - [TinyDB](https://tinydb.readthedocs.io/en/latest/) - Tiny, document oriented database.
 - [RiotWatcher](https://riot-watcher.readthedocs.io/en/latest/) - RiotWatcher is a thin wrapper on top of the Riot Games API for League of Legends.
 - [Heroku](https://dashboard.heroku.com/apps) - A platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.